Frank Green: Early life

 Frank Green was born in Chorlton-cum-Hardy on 24 November 1861.
 He was the second son of Sir Edward Green, 1st Baronet, a Yorkshire industrialist and Mary Lycett.
-His elder brother Edward Lycett Green was born in 1860 and would become 2nd Baronet after his father died.
-The father, Sir Edward was created a baronet for services to politics and was at one time MP for Wakefield.
-Frank Green's grandfather Edward Green had invented, and patented in 1845, a fuel economiser which was very successful during the 19th and 20th centuries and which made the family fortune.
-Green was educated at Eton College and then the University of Oxford but he did not graduate.
+His elder brother Edward Lycett Green was born in 1860 and became the second baronet after his father died.
+The father, Sir Edward, was created a baronet for services to politics and was at one time MP for Wakefield.
+Frank Green's grandfather Edward Green had invented, and patented in 1845, a fuel economiser which was successful during the 19th and 20th centuries and which made the family fortune.
+Green was educated at Eton College and then the University of Oxford but did not graduate.
 Green displayed a volatile temper from early on, once for example, striking a tutor with a cricket bat.
 Whilst his brother's role was to raise the family's social position, Green assisted his father in the management of the company that had factories in various countries.